caseyg/awesome/TOPICS.md

 *   [mattb/flotsam](https://github.com/mattb/flotsam) - Slushpile for handy fragments of script that don't fit anywhere else

-*   [asual/jquery-address](https://github.com/asual/jquery-address) - jQuery Address - Deep linking for the masses

-*   [potionfactory/LetsMove](https://github.com/potionfactory/LetsMove) - A sample that shows how to move a running Mac application to the /Applications directory

 ## ai

 *   [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you